Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 You need to build two agents named Agent1 and Agent2.
 The solution must meet the following requirements:

-- Agent1 must be extendable by using the Semantic Kernel and must connect to multiple business apps and APIs.
+- **Agent1 must be extendable by using the Semantic Kernel and must connect to multiple business apps and APIs**.

-- Agent2 must connect directly to data stored in Microsoft Dataverse and must be embeddable in a Microsoft Power Apps canvas app.
+- **Agent2 must connect directly to data stored in Microsoft Dataverse and must be embeddable in a Microsoft Power Apps canvas app.**

 What should you use to build each agent?
 To answer, select the appropriate options in the answer area.